Freedom Lane: Helen Gets Stuck on the Toilet

 “Why didn’t you hit him back?”

-“I deserved it,” Paulie said, somberly.
+“I deserved it,” Paulie said.
 “My dad put his dad away.
-It’s how these families are.”
+It’s how these families are.
+Besides, he needed it.”

-“Damn,” Da’Quarius said.
-“An’ here I thought black families were the most fucked up.”
+Da’Quarius nodded.
+“An’ here I thought black families were da’ most fucked up.”

 “Enough reminiscing,” Paulie said.
 “Get this mook’s feet.
 We’ll get him in the back and wait for Tony.
 He’ll be back soon.”

 “Hold up,” Da’Quarius said.
-“I have to figure out a way to lift him.”
+“I gotta figure out how to lift him.”

 Helen opened the cabinet door and gripped it from the top.
 If she didn’t have her cane, she figured she could use the cabinet door for leverage.
 Enough leverage to get the air freshener, at least.
 She didn’t know how long she’d been stuck ever since she smashed the clock on the wall, and the room still stunk.

 “Rose is going to make me get one of those damn medical walkie-talkies for around my neck,” Helen said to herself.
 “I’ve fallen and I can’t get up!
 Bullshit!”

 Helen gripped the cabinet again, this time putting some weight into it.
 Her back screamed in protest, but she fought anyway.
 Her backside finally began to lift from the toilet when the cabinet creaked.
 She fell back onto the toilet.

 “Shit,” Helen said, looking around the room again.
 She was hoping to get another idea, but nothing came to her.
 It was the cabinet door or nothing.